aaaaaa123456789/gb-debug-information/debuginfo.md

   Implementations are encouraged to define identifiers that are as similar to the names given in the document as possible, abbreviating them as needed.
-* The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY" and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][rfc2119] when, and only when, they appear in all capitals, as shown here.
+* The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY" and "OPTIONAL" in this document are to be interpreted as described in the IETF's [RFC 2119][rfc2119] when, and only when, they appear in all capitals, as shown here.

 [rfc2119]: https://www.rfc-editor.org/rfc/rfc2119